-- ABT 2713 COLLISION ANALYSIS AND ESTIMATION This course covers the complete inspection and analysis of damaged vehicles.
+ABT 2713 - COLLISION ANALYSIS AND ESTIMATION - This course covers the complete inspection and analysis of damaged vehicles.
 It is designed to enable the student to determine the conditions and severity of the damage, the repair or replacement of parts, the estimated repair time, and correct use of reference manuals.
 One hour lecture, four hours lab.
 Three semester hours credit.
-Prerequisite: Structural Analysis And Damage Repair II (ABT 1153) and Non-Structural Analysis and Damage Repair II (ABT-1233) and Mechanical and Electrical Components II (ABT-1453). - ABT 2923 SUPERVISED WORK EXPERIENCE IN COLLISION REPAIR TECHNOLOGY A course that is a cooperative program between industry and education designed to integrate the student's technical studies with industrial experience.
+Prerequisite: Structural Analysis And

+Damage Repair II (ABT 1153) and Non-Structural Analysis and Damage Repair II (ABT-1233) and Mechanical and Electrical Components II (ABT-1453).

+ABT 2923 - SUPERVISED WORK EXPERIENCE IN COLLISION REPAIR TECHNOLOGY - This course is a cooperative program between industry and education designed to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of one semester hour per 45 industrial contact hours.
 Nine hours externship, 135 contact hours.